Weight Loss Drugs, Women, and Natural Alternatives

 6. Utilize and personalize a daily supplement protocol to replenish nutrient deficiencies and boost your metabolism.

 With these in place, you can create a solid plan to wean off medication without experiencing rebound weight gain.
 If you choose not to take GLP-1 medications or don’t have access to them, have no fear.
-It’s absolutely possible to heal your metabolism without these drugs!
+It’s absolutely possible for most women to heal their metabolism without these drugs.
 We apply the five steps above and use supplements that can support your own internal GLP-1 production.
-Two supplements we use in our practice are GLP Probiotic and Calocurb Amarasate.
+Two supplements I use in my practice are GLP Probiotic and Calocurb Amarasate.

 Your Health, Your Journey